open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

     }
 }
 ```

+> **Layer Order**
+>
+> By default, layers are displayed in the order in which they are defined in the `layers` array.
+> The later a layer is listed in the array, the higher up it is displayed in the map.
+>
+> Base layers are excluded from this rule: they are always displayed below all operational layers.

 Based on the example above, you can set different properties using the layer API (such as setting visibility, update custom metadata (`attributes`)).